Chart Color Schemes

 Landsdale is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Landsdale, as evaluated at the latest Census held on 9 August 2016, comprised 97.5% houses and 2.5% other dwellings.
-In comparison, Perth metropolitan area had 92.2% houses and 7.8% other dwellings.
-Home ownership in Landsdale was at 19.3%, with the remainder being mortgaged (69.3%) or rented (11.4%).
-The median monthly mortgage repayment in Landsdale was $2,167, above Perth metro's average of $1,898.
+Landsdale's dwelling structures, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 92.2% houses and 7.8% other dwellings.
+Home ownership in Landsdale stood at 19.3%, with mortgaged dwellings at 69.3% and rented ones at 11.4%.
+The median monthly mortgage repayment was $2,167, higher than Perth metro's average of $1,898.
 Median weekly rent in Landsdale was $450, compared to Perth metro's $350.
-Nationally, Landsdale's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Nationally, Landsdale's mortgage repayments were significantly higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing